renovatebot/renovate/docs/usage/examples/self-hosting.md

 ## Self-signed TLS/SSL certificates

 Renovate and invoked helper programs (e.g. Git, npm) use a secure TLS connection (e.g. HTTPS) to connect to source code platforms and dependency hosts.
-If the systems use self-signed certificates or certificate authorities Renovate needs to manually trust these additional certificates in order to work.
+If the systems use any self-signed certificates or certificate authorities then Renovate needs to be configured to trust these additional certificates.

-For the main Renovate NodeJS application set the environment variable [`NODE_EXTRA_CA_CERTS=/usr/local/share/ca-certificates/self-signed-certificate.crt`](https://nodejs.org/api/cli.html#node_extra_ca_certsfile).
-This archives that the main Renovate application trusts the `self-signed-certificate.crt` and can establish secure connections to systems using that certificate or certificates signed by this certificate authority.
+For the main Renovate Node.js application set the environment variable [`NODE_EXTRA_CA_CERTS=/usr/local/share/ca-certificates/self-signed-certificate.crt`](https://nodejs.org/api/cli.html#node_extra_ca_certsfile).
+This ensures that the Renovate application itself trusts the `self-signed-certificate.crt` and can establish secure connections to systems using that certificate or certificates signed by this certificate authority.

 The helper programs (e.g. Git, npm) use the system trust store.
-For them to trust the self-signed certificate add it to the systems trust store.
-On ubuntu/debian and many linux based systems, this can be archived with copying the self-signed certificate (e.g. `self-signed-certificate.crt`) to `/usr/local/share/ca-certificates/` and running [`update-ca-certificates`](https://manpages.ubuntu.com/manpages/xenial/man8/update-ca-certificates.8.html) to update the system trust store afterwards.
+For them to trust a self-signed certificate you must add it to the systems trust store.
+On Ubuntu/Debian and many Linux-based systems, this can be achieved by copying the self-signed certificate (e.g. `self-signed-certificate.crt`) to `/usr/local/share/ca-certificates/` and running [`update-ca-certificates`](https://manpages.ubuntu.com/manpages/xenial/man8/update-ca-certificates.8.html) to update the system trust store afterwards.

-If you leverage the [Renovate Docker image](#docker), the best way is to build an own Docker image with the self-signed certificate on top of the standard Renovate Docker image.
-Following Dockerfile does that:
+If you are using the official [Renovate Docker image](#docker) then the best way is to build your own Docker image with the self-signed certificate added to the standard Renovate Docker image.
+The following `Dockerfile` does that:

 ```dockerfile
 FROM renovate/renovate